 Procedure

-Dig a hole straight down as well as a tunnel connecting to it in order to provide airflow for the fire.
+Dig a hole straight down as well as a tunnel connecting to it to provide airflow for the fire.
 Create a platform on top of the hole.
 Making the sides of the hole slant will make it easy to add in some fresh wood.
 The platform can support pots and pans, so this can be used for cooking.

 7. Trench/Through

-This provides a flat top that is convenient for cooking
+This provides a flat top that is convenient for cooking.

 Procedure

-Create a narrow channel by digging the ground, placing two fresh, large logs or two rows of stones parallel to each other.
+Create a narrow channel by digging the ground, and placing two fresh, large logs or two rows of stones parallel to each other.
 Make sure that your pots can lie on both ends without sinking in.
 Light a fire within the created trench.

 You can also create the layers in such a way that a bigger pot can fit on one end while a smaller one can fit on the other.